lizmcmanus/Inspectro-Gadget/README.md

 ![Radarplots showing receptor fingerprints for participants.](images/multi-radars.png?raw=true "Multiple participant receptor fingerprints")

 - Violinplots showing the range of gene expression within each participant's mask for each of the included genes.
-How far each participant mask's distribution median is from the group average is also provided
+How far each participant mask's distribution median is from the group average is also provided.
+A set of AMPA receptor genes are shown here for illustration

 ![Example violinplots showing expression levels for each of the included genes.
 A set of AMPA receptor genes are shown for illustration.](images/multi-violins.png?raw=true "Individual expression estimates for a set of AMPA receptor genes")